stefanserkin/AGContactBadges/README.md

 # Asphalt Green Contact Badges

-A visual indication of Contact highlights with quick navigation from the Contact Record Detail Page.
-Use it to display donor levels, team registrations, active memberships, organization affiliations, and important alerts.
+A display component of Contact highlights with quick navigation to related records from the Contact Record Detail Page.
+Use it to display criteria from any related object, such as donor levels, team registrations, active memberships, organization affiliations, and any important alerts.

 ## Demo